oritzhaki/-Advanced_programming_excersize_4/README.md

 2. Navigate to the directory where the client file is located.
 3. Run the command: `./client.out IP PORT` e.g. `./client.out 127.0.0.1 8888`
 4. The client will connect to the server.
 Repeat steps 1-3 for each additional client that you want to connect.
-5. The client will follow the instructions that are shown in the menu from the server.
+5. The client will follow the instructions that are shown in the menu from the server as explained below.

 **Note**: Make sure the server is running before starting the clients and that client connects to the same port as server.